On convergence and optimality of maximum-likelihood APA: Incremental ML APA

 so that (\ref{eq:IML-long}) becomes

 where $\epsilon_t=y_t-\wv_t^T\xv_t$.
-In this form, the IML update rule is very similar to that of OBML, except that in IML, the filter coefficient estimates are updated after every sample, instead of every $P$ samples, and all but the first term in the error vector are zeroed out.
-Pseudocode for GA-IML in this form is provided in Algorithm \ref{alg:ga-iml}.
+In this form, the IML-APA update rule is very similar to that of ML-APA, except that in IML-APA, the filter coefficient estimates are updated after every sample, instead of every $P$ samples, and all but the first term in the error vector are zeroed out.
+Pseudocode fo oracle-aided OA- IML-APA in this form is provided in Algorithm \ref{alg:ga-iml}.